 AWS EC2 offers high storage instance hs1.8xlarge (48 Terabytes of storage) that can be used as the data server for just under $20K a year.
 The projected storage requirement in next three years, including both vector and UAVSAR/InSAR data accessible through QuakeSim tool, is about 30TB total, hence the additional archival cost using Amazon Glacier is $3000 annually.

 Summing up, the total cost of hosting 30TB data product, with simple backup in Amazon Glacier and a separate Linux application server configured for elastic load balancing and auto scaling, is around $22K/year.
-Adding on actual on-demand usage fees, the annual cost should be under $25K.
+Adding on actual on-demand usage fees, the annual cost of production server system should be under $25K.

-[Theoretical architectures for unbounded GIS big data]

 7. Downstream Cloud Computing